csci338/class-exercises-fall2024/lab04/answers.md

 Answer the following:
 1. What are two ways you can delete a container?
+-- One way is to use the command "docker rm <container-id>" to remove a stopped container.
+Another way is to stop the container first using "docker stop <container-id>" and then remove it using "docker rm <container-id>".

 ## 4. Sharing Our App (Optional)
 You don't have to complete this section, but I do want you to navigate to the Docker Image repository and take a look: [https://hub.docker.com/search?q=&type=image&image_filter=official](https://hub.docker.com/search?q=&type=image&image_filter=official).
 These are all of the potential Docker Images you can utilize to build your own containers (which will save you a lot of time)!